Chabauty limits of groups of involutions in $SL(2,F)$ for local fields: The Chabauty Topology

 \section{The Chabauty Topology}

 The \textit{Chabauty topology} was introduced in 1950 by Claude Chabauty \cite{Ch} on the set of all closed subgroups of a locally compact group.
-The initial motivation of Chabauty was to show that some sets of lattices of some locally compact groups are relatively compact, and to generalise a criterion of Mahler about lattices of $\RR^n$.
+The initial motivation of Chabauty was to show that some sets of lattices of some locally compact groups are relatively compact, and to generalize a criterion of Mahler about lattices of $\RR^n$.
 In the Chabauty topology the set of all closed subgroups of a locally compact group is compact.
 This implies that any sequence of closed subgroups admits a convergent subsequence, and so it has at least one limit, called a \textit{Chabauty limit}.
 Therefore, limits of groups, and thus limits of geometries, are not empty notions, the real difficulty is not proving their existence, but computing concretely which geometric types may be obtained as limits.

-For a locally compact topological space $X$, the set of all closed subsets of $X$ is a compact topological space with respect to the Chabauty topology (see Proposition \ref{prop::chabauty_conv}).
-Given a family $\mathcal{F}$ of closed subsets of $X$, it is natural to study the closure of $\mathcal{F}$ with respect to the Chabauty topology, $\overline{\mathcal{F}}$, and determine whether or not elements in the boundary $\overline {\mathcal{F}} - \mathcal{F}$ satisfy the same properties as those in $\mathcal{F}$.
-We call elements of $\overline{\mathcal{F}}$ the \textbf{Chabauty limits} of $\mathcal{F}$.

 For a good introduction to Chabauty topology~\cite{Ch} see~\cite{CoPau, Harpe, GJT} or~\cite[Section 2]{Haettel} and the references therein.
 We briefly recall some facts that are used in this paper.